 Akita city is the prefectural capital.
-Year-round it’s known for it’s beautiful women but every August their beauty is temporarily upstaged by the spectacular Akita Kanto Matsuri, a harvest festival where skillful participants balance huge bamboo stacks of lanterns on their hands, waists, shoulders and foreheads to the beat of traditional taiko drum music.
+Year-round it’s known for its beautiful women but every August their beauty is temporarily upstaged by the spectacular Akita Kanto Matsuri, a harvest festival where skillful participants balance huge bamboo stacks of lanterns on their hands, shoulders, and foreheads to the beat of traditional taiko drum music.

-Akita is one of the largest rice producing regions in the country and has a great time enjoying the fruits of its labor, consuming the most sake (rice wine) per capita of all of Japan’s prefectures.
-Another local speciality is kiritanpo, made by wrapping rice around a stick and grilling it over a fire.
+Akita is one of the largest rice-producing regions in the country and has a great time enjoying the fruits of its labor.
+The prefecture consumes the most sake (rice wine) per capita of all of Japan!
+Another local specialty is kiritanpo, made by wrapping rice around a stick and grilling it over a fire.

 Start planning your trip to Akita with the locations below!